 A boomer plate as a sound source produces a single pulse and the amplitude and duration of this pulse is controlled by the energy going into it.
 The energy is derived from the voltage and the quantity of energy stored in the CSP unit.
 Traditionally, boomers have operated from around 3500 to 3800 volts.
-However a feature of the AA200 and AA300 boomer plates is that they will produce a longer pulse (and hence more penetration) with a lower voltage and higher capacitance from the energy source (CSP-D).
-The LO voltage setting achieves this so, for example, using an AA300 boomer plate at 200J at 3 pulses per second may be a common way of using the transducer with the traditional 3.5 kV supply voltage using switch positions 2 and HI.
-However if position 4-LO is used, the same energy is being applied to the transducer although at a lower voltage, so the pulse length is increased.
+However a feature of the AA200 and AA300 boomer plates is that they will produce a longer pulse (and hence more penetration) with a lower voltage and higher capacitance from the energy source (CSP-S).
+The LO voltage setting achieves this so, for example, using an AA300 boomer plate at 200J at 3 pulses per second may be a common way of using the transducer with the traditional 3.5 kV supply voltage.